threefoldtech/Grants-Program/applications/ThreeFold_Decentralized_KYC.md

   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

 ### Ecosystem Fit

+The project already has TFChain running as the blockchain component of the project.
+TFChain is running in Parity Substrate.
+It is the trust component which, combined with the Zero-OS operating system, the Quantum-Safe Storage and the Planetary Network, is the foundation of the peer-to-peer internet.
+Anyone requiring internet capacity for deploying his workloads can make use of decentralised capacity connected to the Threefold Grid.

+To our knowledge, a truly Decentralised and Autonomous Internet infrastructure platform has never been created, not in the Substrate ecosystem, but neither anywhere else.
+Traditionally, information technology is very people-intensive which adds to its complexity, risk and cost.
+Our technology approach is unique in many aspects including a fully decentralised operating system able to federate any digital network, compute and storage infrastructure, quantum safe storage, planetary network, carbon-negative sustainability, significant cost efficiency etc.

+The project brings true decentralisation and brings back the internet to a state that is in line with how it was started.
+Over the years, internet has been monopolized by big tech hyperscalers, which have abused their power to their own financial benefit.

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions: